- Export Controls apply to transfers out of, as well as some transfers within, the U.S.

-- To claim the FRE, the research must not have publication or dissemination restrictions.
+- To claim the FRE, the research must not have publication, dissemination, or participation restrictions.

 - Transfer of proprietary information to a foreign national in the U.S. may require an export license.

-- Any activity with comprehensively sanctioned countries (currently Iran, Cuba, Syria, North Korea, and certain regions of Ukraine) must be approved by Cornell’s ECO.
+- Any activity with comprehensively sanctioned countries (currently Iran, Cuba, Syria, North Korea, Ukraine, Russia, and Belarus) must be approved by Cornell’s Export Controls Office (ECO).